Most varieties of winter squash are forgiving in their cooking times. Spaghetti squash is not. Here’s how to cook spaghetti squash—perfectly.

 I have learned that most varieties of winter squash are forgiving in their cooking times.
 Spaghetti squash is not.
 You really want it al dente—with a little crunch.
-Overcook it and it turns to an unappetizing state of mush that I refuse to eat.
+Overcook it and it turns to an unappetizing state of mush.

 After much trial and error, here is the most surefire way I have found to cook spaghetti squash to perfection.

 - When selecting winter squash pick out one that’s heavy for its size.

 - Carefully cut the squash lengthwise and scoop out the seeds.
 An ice cream scoop is handy for this job.

 - Sprinkle with a little sea salt (optional) and place face down on a lightly greased baking sheet (I use a high heat oil like avocado).

 - Bake in a 375˚F oven for 35-40 minutes—or just until the flesh of the squash begins to soften.
 A good test; stick a fork through the skin and it should be firm but penetrable.